openframeworks/ofSite/_documentation/3d/ofMesh.markdown

 _description: _

-This adds indices to the ofMesh.
+This adds indices to the ofMesh by pointing to an array of indices.
+The "amt" defines the length of the array.